Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 ## Joining a new team
-- talk to a colleague each day and question him on what he does, but try to not bother them for half of the day
+- talk to a colleague each day (but not for too long, and schedule it) and question him on what he does
 - take notes in a file, complete/fix the existing docs & draw diagrams
 - quickly get a short-term goal to focus on & follow the 'minimal info' loop:
     * Acquire as little information as possible
     * Acquire information as efficiently as possible
     * Use the information you acquire as effectively as possible
+- ask people to have lunch with them (force yourself !)
+- ask people for coffee breaks (force yourself !)

 ## Team culture building
 - build a team brand: catching name, logo, slogan...
 [PP]